kangyu-california/PersistentWindows/README.md

 ## Usage Instructions
 - Run PersistentWindows.exe.
 A pop up will show up indicating the program started successfully.
 It will start minimized as an icon in the System Tray area on the taskbar.
+- Right click the icon to show the program menu, where the capture and restore options can be selected
 - To have the icon always appear on the taskbar, turn on PersistentWindows in the taskbar settings.

   <img src="showicon.png" alt="taskbar setting" width="250" />